cikey247/Cikey/Cikey_EICL1st.md

 Saved examples: 1.The coat similar to yours is a birthday gift from my boyfriend.
 2.Girls brave enough to pursue their dreams deserve to beloved.

 ### 2024.6.25
-Dally english dictation 3:what time do you have?i have 6 o'clock, Dally engtish dictation 4:There are 3 things never to do people relatiorDally english dictation 5:Don't never let somebody tell you,you can't do some.
-Dally english dictation 5: have come here to true and kriks,and i'm all out of
+Daily english dictation 3:what time do you have?i have 6 o'clock, Daily engtish dictation 4:There are 3 things never to do people relatiorDaily english dictation 5:Don't never let somebody tell you,you can't do some.
+Daily english dictation 5: have come here to true and kriks,and i'm all out of

 ### 2024.6.26
-xxx

 听写笔记的方法和演示，以 https://www.bilibili.com/video/BV1U7411a7xG 为例，仅参考：